gowtham-2oo5/green-guru/README.md

-# suvidha
+# Suvidha - An E-Governance Innovative

-A web application that promotes sustainability and empowers users to adopt eco-friendly practices in their daily lives.
+A cutting-edge e-governance solution that facilitates the last-mile online delivery of government services to citizens, ensuring equitable access and convenience for all.